Key Takeaway

 Contraception Considerations

-Because GLP-1 medications slow gastric emptying, there is a theoretical concern that oral contraceptive absorption could be affected.
+Because GLP-1 medications slow gastric emptying, there's a theoretical concern that oral contraceptive absorption could be affected.
 The FDA has noted this possibility and some providers recommend using a non-oral backup method of contraception (such as an IUD, implant, or condoms) while taking semaglutide.
 Discuss your contraceptive method with your provider when starting semaglutide.

 Male Fertility and Semaglutide